Should CNY be concerned about flooding?

 A big driver of early Spring flooding is ice jams.
 As we come out of our long winter season, ice on area rivers and streams begins to break up and causes water to back up leading to flooding.

-River ice this winter has been missing so that takes that threat out of the equation.
+River ice this winter has been missing, which takes that threat out of the equation.

 No real heavy rain